-World's Best Premium Economy Class: Virgin Atlantic
+World's Best Premium Economy Class: EVA Air

-For the second straight year, Virgin Atlantic took the top spot in the SkyTrax rankings for the world's best premium economy.
+EVA Air might be best known for its Hello Kitty planes, but it took the top spot in the SkyTrax rankings for the world's best premium economy.

 World's Best Business Class: Qatar Airways

-World's Best Business Class Lounge: The Virgin Atlantic Clubhouse (LHR)
+World's Best Business Class Lounge: Qatar

-Qatar's Al Mourjan lounge in its Doha (DOH) hub also topped the worldwide rankings, coming in at #2 on SkyTrax’s list.
+Qatar's Al Mourjan lounge in its Doha (DOH) hub took the top spot from SkyTrax this year.

 World's Best First Class: Singapore Airlines